 So, while they look attractive as an alternative workout solution, they must also be looked at with a critical eye as for their effectiveness compared to standard equipment.

-Read on to find out what the main advantages and limitations of resistance bands are before you make an informed decision.
+Read on to find out what the main advantages and limitations of resistance bands are before you make an informed decision on the BodyBoss Home Gym.

 The result is a difficulty in finding the correct resistance level, because it could be either adequate at the start of the movement but too high the end, or too light at the start while trying to make it adequate at the end of it.

-In the end you will need to compromise, finding a position that is a bit high at the start but not so much that you find it impossible to fully contract the pulling movement at the end.
+In the end you will need to compromise, finding a position that is a bit high at the start but not so much that you find it impossible to fully contract the pulling movement at the end of its range.

 There are no such issues with free weight or machines which rely on gravity and offer a linear level of resistance throughout any movement, save for the change in mechanics and leverage caused by your bone structure and joints through any given movement.